 - Currently in this initial phase of the newly formed department there are no teaching staff involved from higher education institutions from Cyprus or some other European country.
-However, there are already actions to attract and hire such faculty. - Almost all faculty will come from the AUB Lebanon with no previous positions in other universities.
-This decreases the degree of diversification for the program.
+However, there are already actions to attract and hire such faculty. - There are no visiting teaching staff planned from universities in Cyprus or abroad.